Holidays to New Zealand

 Flying to New Zealand offers an excellent opportunity to visit another country without the cost of another flight.
 Popular New Zealand stopover destinations include Dubai, Singapore, Bangkok and Los Angeles.

 How do I get around New Zealand?

 The most popular way to explore New Zealand is by hiring a car or motorhome and embarking on an unforgettable road trip.
 The country’s roads are well kept and New Zealanders drive on the left as we do in the UK.

 A campervan or motorhome lets you go where you want, when you want.
-There are well equipped campsites throughout New Zealand as well as over 500 locations in which you can freedom camp.
-Our NZ Specialists have put together a number of campervan routes to help you plan your road trip.
+There are well-equipped campsites throughout New Zealand as well as over 500 locations in which you can freedom camp.
+Our NZ Specialists have put together a number of campervan itineraries to help you plan your road trip.

 If you’d prefer to let someone else do the driving, why not consider a small group or escorted tour?
 It’s a sociable way to travel, and led by an expert tour guide you’ll receive fascinating insight to all the places you visit.

 How do I get between the North Island and South Island?

 You can either fly or take the ferry between New Zealand’s North and South Islands.
 The flight from Auckland to Christchurch takes around 1 hour 20 minutes and the flight from Auckland to Wellington around 50 minutes.